 There are several different ways you can make a parody song.
 Most of the time, people want to go for a comedic approach, but you can switch things up some and do more kid-friendly fun, adult humor, political humor, or something unique of your own.

 Are you looking to poke fun at a whole genre?
-A whole era of music?
+An entire era of music?
 Start your process by figuring out what style you will be going for when you are creating this song.

 Study the subject and figure out what angle you will be taking.
 Study the elements of the song or style of music to make sure you can tap into that same energy (or an impression of that energy) for your song.

-Are you going to do a short section of a song, or copy another song's structure?
+Are you going to do a short section of a song, or will you copy another song's structure?
 If you want to make a parody that is just like another song, you can choose to copy that exact song structure.

 Related Post: Learn More About How To Structure A Song

-Creating a parody from a particular song allows you to take from that song's rhyming scheme and phrasing very easily and create your own lyrical content that will match.
-Make sure your lyrics will match the parody style that you chose in the first step!
+Creating a parody from a particular song allows you to easily take from that song's rhyming scheme and phrasing and create your own lyrical content that will match.
+Make sure your lyrics match the parody style you chose in the first step!

-For example, if you are making a parody of an artist and not just one of their songs, you may want to opt for a medley-style parody that will combine many of that artist's most popular songs into one song.
+For example, if you are making a parody of an artist and not just one of their songs, you may opt for a medley-style parody that combines many of that artist's most popular songs into one song.

 Writing the song is a big part of creating your parody, but performing your song live or in the studio is a big part of what will make or break the effectiveness of your parody.

 You won't want to be unprepared and overthinking about your ability to remember the lyrics since so much will go into the performance aspect of your parody.
 Not knowing your lyrics well will take a lot away from the fun of it all.

 Related Post: How To Memorize Song Lyrics Fast

 The easiest way to do a parody is to find an instrumental of a particular song you are parodying.
 If you are doing a parody of an artist, genre, or period of music, you will need to be on the hunt for a music producer or be able to create a beat yourself.

 You could also use a simple instrument like a guitar or piano to do your parody if you have the talent to perform with your vocals and an instrument!
 If you can't play and sing, consider grabbing a friend to play along with your parody performance.

 Before recording or performing, go through performing your lyrics to the instrumental and see how much energy you can put into the song.
 Are you trying to mimic someone in particular?
 Practice singing their songs in their style.

 Once you have enough practice and style in your practice sessions, go for it!
 The key is to know that this is all in fun and lose your inhibitions in the process of recording or performing your parody song.

 Are you worried about the difficulty of coming up with rhymes?
 Try a tool like Rhyme Zone to help you write lyrics that will fit the song that you are doing a parody of.

-Social media sites like Facebook, Instagram, Tik Tok, and Twitter react really positively to comedic content, so consider promoting your post with ads from these platforms as well to boost your visibility.
+Social media sites like Facebook, Instagram, Tik Tok, and Twitter react positively to comedic content, so consider promoting your post with ads from these platforms to boost your visibility.

 Attempting to upload parody songs that use the same instrumentation of a song to a site like Youtube may result in the removal of your video if you don't have the rights.
 You can consider buying a custom instrumental to help avoid issues like these.

 The best parodies don't skimp out on the little details of the original song that they are making fun of.
-Don't forget to add adlibs, harmonies, and doubled vocals just like you hear in the original tunes.
+Don't forget to add adlibs, harmonies, and doubled vocals, just like you hear in the original tunes.

 Related Post: 3 Ways Backing Vocals Can Elevate A Song

-As a session singer, writer, and producer that has worked with over 200 clients to provide high-quality jingles, singles, features, nursery rhymes, and DJ drops, she currently spends her time engulfed in creating and marketing new music and helpful resources for creators.
-Check out Yona’s latest music releases on her Spotify, her Youtube and share the music if you like it!
+As a session singer, writer, and producer that has worked with over 300 clients to provide high-quality jingles, singles, and features, Yona spends her time creating and marketing new music and helpful resources for creators.
+Check out Yona’s latest releases on her Spotify, her Youtube and share if you like it!

-If you are ever in need of singer, songwriter or song producer services for your music project or brand, see what Yona Marie can offer you on her song services page.
+If you are in need of singer, songwriter or song producer services, see what Yona Marie can offer you on her services page.
 As an Amazon Associate, Yona Marie earns from qualifying purchases.
 Amazon and other affiliate products are recommended to genuinely help readers and keep this site up and running as well.